 The conclusion of the ceremony, though, caught most of the audience by surprise.
-The Brandeis IBS Leadership Fellows—and the coordinators for the event—staged an “Evolution of Dance” routine, choreographing to the likes of “Thriller” by Michael Jackson and “Gangnam Style” by Psy.
+The Brandeis IBS Leadership Fellows staged an “Evolution of Dance” routine, choreographing to the likes of “Thriller” by Michael Jackson and “Gangnam Style” by Psy.

 Students and faculty could hardly believe it.